-- · We have a limited operating history and may not operate successfully. - Historical consolidated financial statements included in this prospectus include expenses that would not have been incurred had we operated as a separate entity during the periods presented and exclude the management fees payable pursuant to the management agreement. - · We are substantially controlled by Arbor Commercial Mortgage and its controlling equity owner, Mr. Kaufman. - We are dependent on our manager with whom we have conflicts of interest. - Our directors have approved very broad investment guidelines for our manager and do not approve each investment decision made by our manager. - We depend on key personnel with long standing business relationships, the loss of whom could threaten our ability to operate our business successfully. - We may be unable to generate sufficient revenue from operations to pay our operating expenses and to pay dividends to our stockholders. - We may need to borrow funds under our credit facilities in order to satisfy our REIT distribution requirements, and a portion of our cash distributions may constitute a return of capital.
-Debt service on any borrowings for this purpose will reduce our cash available for distribution - Failure to maintain an exemption from the Investment Company Act would adversely affect our results of operations. - If Arbor Commercial Mortgage ceases to be our manager, the financial institutions providing our credit facilities may not provide future financing to us. - If we do not qualify as a REIT or fail to remain qualified as a REIT, we will be subject to tax as a regular corporation and could face substantial tax liability. - Our charter generally does not permit ownership in excess of 9.6% of our common or capital stock, and attempts to acquire our capital stock in excess of these limits are ineffective without prior approval from our board of directors.
+- · We have a limited operating history and may not operate successfully. - Historical consolidated financial statements included in this prospectus include expenses that would not have been incurred had we operated as a separate entity during the periods presented and exclude the management fees payable pursuant to the management agreement. - We are substantially controlled by Arbor Commercial Mortgage and its controlling equity owner, Mr. Kaufman. - · We are dependent on our manager with whom we have conflicts of interest. - Our directors have approved very broad investment guidelines for our manager and do not approve each investment decision made by our manager. - We depend on key personnel with long standing business relationships, the loss of whom could threaten our ability to operate our business successfully. - We may be unable to generate sufficient revenue from operations to pay our operating expenses and to pay dividends to our stockholders. - We may need to borrow funds under our credit facilities in order to satisfy our REIT distribution requirements, and a portion of our distributions may constitute a return of capital.
+Debt service on any borrowings for this purpose will reduce our cash available for distribution. - · Failure to maintain an exemption from the Investment Company Act would adversely affect our results of operations. - If Arbor Commercial Mortgage ceases to be our manager, the financial institutions providing our credit facilities may not provide future financing to us. - If we do not qualify as a REIT or fail to remain qualified as a REIT, we will be subject to tax as a regular corporation and could face substantial tax liability. - Our charter generally does not permit ownership in excess of 9.6% of our common or capital stock, and attempts to acquire our capital stock in excess of these limits are ineffective without prior approval from our board of directors.

 Per Share Total

-Price to Kojaian \$ 20.00 \$10,000,000
+Public Offering Price \$20.00 \$125,450,000

+Underwriting Discount (1) \$1.40 \$8,781,500

-Proceeds, before expenses, to Arbor Realty Trust, Inc. \$ 20.00 \$10,000,000
+Proceeds, before expenses, to Arbor Realty Trust, Inc. (1) \$18.60 \$116,250,000

+Proceeds, before expenses, to the Selling Stockholder \$18.60 \$418,500